XRPLF/rippled/src/xrpld/app/rdb/README.md

   * `Node.[h|cpp]`

-* Member functions of `RelationalDatabase` and `SQLiteDatabase` which are used to access the main store (node store).
-The `SQLiteDatabase` class accesses the node store by default.
+* Member functions of `RelationalDatabase`, `SQLiteDatabase`, and `PostgresDatabase` which are used to access the node store.